‘It may take days.’ Election experts warn voters to be patient with results this year

 But both states could see down ballot battles that drag on for days or weeks beyond Election Day, particularly in Kansas, where the high stakes U.S. Senate race could hinge on late-arriving mail ballots or provisional ballots.

-Kansas Secretary of State Scott Schwab’s office made a point of warning voters and the media to be cautious about interpreting unofficial totals on election night.
-Missouri Secretary of State Jay Aschroft’s office, on the other hand, is optimistic “we will have reliable, unofficial results on Election Night.”
+Kansas Secretary of State Scott Schwab’s office made a point ahead of warning voters and the media to be cautious about interpreting unofficial totals on election night.

 Kansas has a long history of close races decided by provisional ballots, which are not counted on Election Day for a variety of reasons.

-These ballots are counted when county officials conduct their canvass after the election and determine which provisional ballots constitute rightful votes.
+These ballots are counted when county election offices conduct their canvass after the election and determine which provisional ballots constitute rightful votes.
 Counties will conduct their canvasses between November 9 and 17.

 David Kensinger, a longtime Republican strategist, noted that Kansas Gov. Laura Kelly’s first election to the state Senate in 2004 hinged on provisional ballots in Shawnee County.